 LLM (Large Language Model) and AI (artificial intelligence) inventions are patentable in the US.
-One reason is that, legally, these are not “generic computers.”
+But since AI is no longer new, their “Alice immunity” has worn off.

 A brief history of software patentability in the US